 An exciting light and music show at the Good Zoo at Oglebay runs every 20 minutes from 5:00 p.m. to 8:00 p.m.
 Sunday through Thursday, and 5:00 p.m. to 9:00 p.m.
 Friday and Saturday, with 35,500 lights choreographed to holiday music from Trans-Siberian Orchestra.
 More zoo fun includes Holiday Laser Shows at the Benedum Theater, Model Train Displays and live reindeer!
 Admission to the Zoo is $8.00 for adults and $5.50 for children (ages 3-12).

 Gardens of Light:

 The hilltop and gardens area of Oglebay Resort are beautiful, even in winter, with 150 hanging baskets of light, plus thousands of lighted flowers and trees between the Visitors' Center, Gift Shops and Mansion Museum.

 Oglebay Resort & Conference Center, Wheeling, WV

-There is no admission charge for the Oglebay Winter Festival of Lights, but donations are appreciated.
-A one-time donation per carload is valid for the entire festival season; vistors making a $20.00 donation will receive a DVD of the Oglebay Winter Festival of Lights and Oglebay story.
+There is no admission charge for the Oglebay Winter Festival of Lights, but donations are appreciated (and generally expected).
+A one-time donation per carload is valid for the entire festival season; vistors making a $25.00 donation will receive a DVD of the Oglebay Winter Festival of Lights and Oglebay story.
 Trolley tours are also offered from Wilson Lodge, first come, first-served for $10 per seat.